-BA and B.Sc. in Human Kinetics with Advanced Major or Honours
+BA & B.Sc. in Human Kinetics with Advanced Major or Honours

 See chapters 4 and 5 for requirements.
-Additionally, students in the kinesiology program must complete HKIN 491, and a major paper.
-Students in the preeducation major program must complete the major requirements, HKIN 301, 396 or 397, and 491 and a major paper.
-Students in the honours program must complete the same requirements as for the advanced major; however the major paper is replaced with the honours research and thesis.
+Additionally, students in the kinesiology program must complete HKIN 491 and 493(thesis).
+Students in the pre-education major program must complete the major requirements, HKIN 301, 396 or 397, and 491 and 493(thesis).